Skip to content

 Content Types

-In Drupal, Nodes come in different subtypes called Content Type.
+In Drupal, Nodes come in different subtypes called Content Types.
 These let you define a type of content ("Article" and "Basic Page" are Drupal defaults and "Repository Item" is an Islandora specific example), the set of metadata fields that are attached to that content, and how those fields can be edited and displayed.
-Each Content Type is essentially a metadata profile that can be used for a piece of web content, or to describe a digital resource.
-You can create your own Content Types for your Islandora project or use a pre-defined one like Repository Item from the Islandora Starter Site.
-We will go over the metadata specific aspects of Content Types below, but for a fuller walk-through of creating a Content Type see here.
+Each content type is essentially a metadata profile that can be used for a piece of web content, or to describe a digital resource.
+You can create your own content types for your Islandora project or use a pre-defined one like Repository Item from the Islandora Starter Site.
+We will go over the metadata specific aspects of Content Types below, but see our tutorial for a fuller walk-through of creating a content type.

 Fields